FRRouting/frr/doc/developer/next-hop-tracking.rst

 The changes are in both BGP and Zebra modules.
 The short summary is the following:

+- Nexthop information is indexed per (nexthop VRF, prefix VRF, AF) tuple.
+The reason is that it permits for a defined prefix VRF to know which path to use when crossing vrf route leak, to reach its nexthop.
+Actually, when vrf backend is not Linux vrf-lite, the nexthop information is calculated from the prefix vrf table.

 - Zebra implements a registration mechanism by which clients can register for next hop notification.
-Consequently, it maintains a separate table, per (VRF, AF) pair, of next hops and interested client-list per next hop.
+Consequently, it maintains a separate table, per (VRF nexthop prefix, VRF prefix, AF) tuple, of next hops and interested client-list per next hop.

+- BGP implements separate table, per (VRF nexthop prefix, VRF prefix, AF) tuple, of next hops.

 - When the main routing table changes in Zebra, it evaluates the next hop table: for each next hop, it checks if the route table